reidwarner/CS361_db_file_to_csv_exporter/README.md

 socket.send(db_bytes)
 </code></pre>

+The example call above assumes that a SQLite database file exists in the current directory of the calling program.
+An example of the `sqlite_database.db` is the SQLite database file created by inserting data into the table created by the following SQL query

+<pre lang="sql"><code>
+'''CREATE TABLE expenses (
+        id INTEGER PRIMARY KEY AUTOINCREMENT,
+        expense_id INTEGER NOT NULL,
+        amount REAL NOT NULL,
+        date TEXT NOT NULL,
+        category TEXT NOT NULL
+        )'''
+</code></pre>

 ## How to programmatically RECEIVE data from the microservice
 The microservice will process the data and sends back a string that communicates if the CSV file creation was successful or not.